 Hormonal therapy to reduce estrogen production or help counteract the effects of estrogen

-Participation in a clinical trial test promising new therapies and treatments for uterine cancer
+Participation in a clinical trial test of new therapies and treatments for uterine cancer

 Radiation therapy to attack cancer cells

-Other therapies may be added to enhance your general state of health and help offset any side effects of treatment:
+Other therapies may enhance your general state of health and help offset any side effects of treatment:

 Blood cell growth factors to increase the number of healthy blood cells